apache/hudi/website/docs/disaster_recovery.md

 toc: true
 ---

-Disaster and Recovery is very much mission critical for any software.
+Disaster Recovery is very much mission critical for any software.
 Especially when it comes to data systems, the impact could be very serious leading to delay in business decisions or even wrong business decisions at times.
-So, Apache Hudi has built in features to assist you in such situations.
-Apache Hudi supports two write operation, namely "savepoint" and "restore" to assist you in this.
+Apache Hudi has two operations to assist you in recovering data from a previous state: "savepoint" and "restore".

 ## Savepoint

 As the name suggest, "savepoint" saves the table as of the commit time, so that it lets you restore the table to this savepoint at a later point in time if need be.
-Users can run some validations on few candidate commits and trigger a savepoint as applicable.
 Care is taken to ensure cleaner will not clean up any files that are savepointed.
 On similar lines, savepoint cannot be triggered on a commit that is already cleaned up.
-In simpler terms, this is synonymous to taking a backup, just that we don't make a new copy of the table, but just save the state of the table elegantly so that we can restore later when in need.
+In simpler terms, this is synonymous to taking a backup, just that we don't make a new copy of the table, but just save the state of the table elegantly so that we can restore it later when in need.

 ## Restore

-This operation lets you restore your table to one of the savepointed commit.
-This is a destructive operation and so care should be taken before doing a restore.
-Hudi will delete all data files and commit files (timeline files) greater than the savepointed commit to which the table is being restored.
-Also, users should bring down all writer processes while triggering a restore for a given hudi table.
-And please note that queries might likely fail during the time of restore since queries are likely hitting latest files which might be deleted during retore operation.
+This operation lets you restore your table to one of the savepoint commit.
+This operation cannot be undone (or reversed) and so care should be taken before doing a restore.
+Hudi will delete all data files and commit files (timeline files) greater than the savepoint commit to which the table is being restored.
+You should pause all writes to the table when performing a restore since they are likely to fail while the restore is in progress.
+Also, reads could also fail since snapshot queries will be hitting latest files which has high possibility of getting deleted with restore.

 ## Runbook